-&lt;sup>11 Per program regulations, active au pair participants are between the ages of 18 to 26.
+11 Per program regulations, au pair participants are to be between the ages of 18 to 26 when they begin the program.
 The survey includes alumni participants over the last five years, who may currently be over the age of 26.